-Some medicines can cause unwanted or dangerous effects when used together.
 Avoid using Broncotron-D with other drugs that cause drowsiness or slow your breathing (such as opioid medicine, a muscle relaxer, or medicine for anxiety or seizures).
 Ask a doctor or pharmacist before using any other medication, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed in this medication guide.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 More about Broncotron-D (dextromethorphan / guaifenesin / phenylephrine)

 - Drug class: upper respiratory combinations